 Beware: jumping on the political bandwagon without real commitment to the cause is dangerous territory.
 L’Oreal’s Instagram post that read “Speaking out is worth it” in the wake of Black Lives Matter protests in spring 2020 led to a major backlash, with former representative Munroe Bergdorf accusing them of hypocrisy after the firm dropped Bergdorf in 2017 due to comments the model made on social media in reaction to violence in Charlottesville.
 L’Oreal have come to terms with Bergdorf, and she has now joined the company’s UK diversity and inclusion advisory board, but many other companies have also fallen into the same trap and received their fair share of criticism.

 For Ben & Jerry’s, their content this year follows on from their long history of supporting many progressive political campaigns, such as Marriage Equality – including releasing limited edition flavors such as Hubby Hubby and Apple-y Ever After – and Climate Justice.
 Being political isn’t new for them, in fact it’s as much a part of the DNA of Ben & Jerry’s as ice-cream is.

 And today, it’s not just their values sitting proudly on the nav – their whole above the fold homepage is dedicated to their statement about wanting America to become an anti-racist country.

 If you’re writing political content for your brand, remember:

 The bottom line is that making a political statement can really swing the needle for your brand, but make sure it comes from the heart.

 You too can unpick the campaign success of an industry leader by using BuzzSumo.
-Search using any domain URLs or keyword to understand the full story behind the headlines.
+Search using any domain URLs or keyword to understand the full story behind the best headlines.
 Simply sign up for a 30 day free trial and get access to 6+ billion articles worth of data within minutes.

 Enter any topic, term or url to search to see BuzzSumo in action.
 It’s free!